sinch-contact-pro/api-consumer-demo/README.md

 ## Introduction

-This sample application demonstrates how Contact Pro APIs can be used from a browser with SSO.
+This sample application demonstrates how Contact Pro APIs can be used from a browser with SSO based strong authentication.
+The demo application should not be used as such for productive usage, it is merely a technology demo and material for learning.

 Tasks demonstrated by this demo:

-1. How to authenticate user using SSO
-2. How to acquire JWT token to authorize API requests
+1. How to acquire a JWT token securely from Contact Pro authorization service
-3. How to call APIs
+2. How to call Contact Pro APIs with the token

-This demo application presents an example of how a browser application can use Contact Pro APIs with SSO based strong authentication.
-The demo application should not be used as such for productive usage, it is merely a technology demo and material for learning.

 ## Table of contents